nkrishna0609/PicShare/README.md

 * the Views do not contain business logic - they're solely present to handle the UI
 * the ViewModel has direct reference to the Repository which is the single source of truth - the Repository has reference to the remote data source logic and the local database
 * the ViewModel updates the View via LiveData - no need to manually update the View whenever the exposed data changes (the View observes the ViewModel)

-### Coroutines
-To ensure that the Main thread did not get blocked during certain data access actions (like making network requests and accessing data from the local database), coroutines were used.
-There are 3 Coroutine contexts:
-* IO: input/output (network/local database access)
-* Main: Main thread (UI interaction)
-* Default (heavy computational work)